nyhave/VideoTinder/README.md

 3. Open `public/index.html` in your browser.
 4. Sign up with your name to start swiping.

+Use the **Reset database** button under the admin tab to load the demo data at any time.

 Since dependencies are loaded from CDNs, no build step is required.